Plumsail/forms-docs/SharePoint/how-to/create-folder.rst

 Agent Information form contains the following fields:

-- Title – agent's Name (text field);
+- Agent Name (text field);
 - Postal Address (text field);
 - Phone Number (text field);
 - Manager Name (people picker field).

 In Edit and Display forms, we also add a Tab control with two tabs: Incoming and Outgoing.
-Each tab contains a 'List or Library' control associated with the corresponding document library.
+Each tab contains a List or Library control associated with the corresponding document library.

 |pic1|